OlivierLD/raspberry-coffee/oliv-scratch-pad/some-tests/CHAT.SERVER.md

 Use [Ctrl-C] to exit.
 Chat server started on port 7001.
 ```
-- Send the `client.jar` (in the `dist` folder) to all the machines you want to be able to take part of the chat network
+- Send the `client.jar` (newly generated in the `dist` folder) to all the machines you want to be able to take part of the chat network
     - From the directory `client.jar` is in, run `java -jar client.jar --server-name:AAA.BBB.CC.DD`, where
       `AAA.BBB.CC.DD` is the server's IP address (`192.168.42.5` below).
     - _As an example_, there is an option `-s:true|false` or `--client-speech:true|false` (available on Linux or Mac for now) to make the client _speak_ the received messages.